4th European Political Community Summit: Foreign information manipulation and interference

 Following on from the "defending and securing democracy" roundtable, the leaders of Andorra, Bosnia and Herzegovina, the Czech Republic, Finland, France, Iceland, Kosovo, Lithuania and Moldova together with representatives of NATO and the EU agreed to establish a Collaborative Network to Counter Foreign Information Manipulation and Interference.

 Human trafficking and irregular migration

 During the closing press conference, Keir Starner stated that the UK's new Border Security Command would work with Europol and the European Migrant Smuggling Centre to counter people smuggling and illegal migration.
 The UK committed £84 million over three years for development projects in Africa and the Middle East to reduce economic migration and signed agreements with Slovakia and Slovenia to tackle organised crime gangs.

 Moldova

-A meeting of the Friends of Moldova Group was convened on the fringes of the summit.
+A meeting of the Moldova Support Group was convened on the fringes of the summit.
 Moldovan President Maia Sandu met with Charles Michel, Keir Starmer, Emmanuel Macron, Olaf Scholz, Klaus Iohannis and Donald Tusk to discuss Moldova's resilience and gain support towards a secure and prosperous future.